Mythical-Github/UnrealAutoMod/docs/to_do_list.md

 - [ ] Switch to `pathlib` from strings
 - [ ] Linux support
 - [ ] Loose file copying / original game file tracker to alleviate loose modding issues
-- [ ] Better timers
+- [ ] better timers
 - [ ] Validation steps first, before running other stuff
-- [ ] Account for offline usage (e.g., repak installer)
+- [ ] sometimes people will not have internet, account for this, example, with repak installer
-- [ ] Performance profiler
+- [ ] performance profiler
-- [ ] Use symlinks when possible to save time
+- [ ] use symlinks when possible to save time
-- [ ] Handle missing chunk num pak due to editor setup errors
+- [ ] if people mess up in editor their setup for chunking, end no pak chunk num pak is genned, error occurs, account for this
-- [ ] Check out Rich for log parsing and colorization
+- [ ] check out rich for log parsing and colorization
-- [ ] Update settings JSON to match newly added settings
+- [ ] update settings json fact to match newly added settings
-- [ ] Example config with at least two of each variant value
+- [ ] example config with atleast 2 of each variant value
-- [ ] Delete old UnrealAutoMod ZIPs in build script
+- [ ] delete old unreal auto mod zips for build script
-- [ ] Make build scripts auto-build multiplayer components
+- [ ] make build scripts auto build multiplayer components
+- [ ]